ethanabrooks/dollar-lambda/source/docs.rst

          @tree.command() ... def f1(a: int): ... return dict(f1=dict(a=a)) #
          this can be whatever

-``CommandTree.command`` automatically converts the function arguments into a parser.
+:py:meth:`CommandTree.command<dollar_lambda.CommandTree.command>` automatically converts the function arguments into a parser.
 We can run the parser and pass its output to our function ``f1`` by calling ``tree``: